cakephp/docs/en/tutorials-and-examples/cms/articles-controller.rst

 the appropriate error page.

 Next the action checks whether the request is either a POST or a PUT request.
-If it is, then we use the POST data to update our article entity by using the ``patchEntity()`` method.
+If it is, then we use the POST/PUT data to update our article entity by using the ``patchEntity()`` method.
 Finally, we call ``save()`` set the appropriate flash message and either redirect or display validation errors.